isomorphic-software/smartclient-docs/classes/Calendar.md

 Note that the value you provide may be automatically altered if showing [header-levels](#attr-calendarheaderlevels), to fit to header boundaries.

 **Flags**: IR

 ---
-## Attr: Calendar.allowLongEvents

-### Description
-When set to true, provides an intuitive way for users to view and interact with multi-day events, or events marked as lasting [all day](#attr-calendaralldayfield).
-If you've seen the calendars provided by Google, Apple or Microsoft, you'll already be familiar with the approach.

-In vertical views, long-events are displayed in a [horizontal area](CalendarView.md#attr-calendarviewlongeventslayout) across the top of the main grid.
-In the [MonthView](#attr-calendarmonthview), each week of date-cells has its own area for displaying long-events, which may wrap from one week to the next.
-You can click or drag in this area to create new events, and click or drag existing events there to edit or move them, respectively.
-The style of this area may be [customized](#attr-calendarlongeventlayoutstylename).

-Long events are rendered using a subclass of [EventCanvas](EventCanvas.md#class-eventcanvas), with custom [content](#method-calendargetlongeventhtml), [hover-content](#method-calendargetlongeventhoverhtml) and [styling](#attr-calendarlongeventstylename).

-**Flags**: RWA

----
 ## Attr: Calendar.alternateLaneStyles